 over the phone, then have the dog evaluated (by us, another rescue person

-sometimes handle transport needs, if the situation is warranted.
+appreciate your help, but we can handle transport needs, if the situation is warranted.

 We are more than happy to keep you informed